habitat-sh/habitat/www/source/docs/share-packages-overview.html.md

 ## Creating an account in the depot

 The depot software presently only supports GitHub authentication.
-For the public depot, you visit https://app.habitat.sh/ in your browser and sign up for an account, allowing it to use GitHub for authorization.
+For the public depot, visit https://app.habitat.sh/ in your browser and sign up for an account.
+Allow it to use GitHub for authorization.

 ## Creating an origin or joining an existing origin